What are Energy-Efficient Incentives?:

 It doesn’t end there.
 PG&E is accepting applications for their ReMAT Feed-In Tariff.
 Recently amended, this senate bill allows renewable energy customers to enter into wholesale electric energy contracts.

-Renewable energy tax credits are available for fuel cells, small wind turbines, solar panels, geothermal heat pumps, and more, thanks to the Consolidated Appropriations Act of 2021.
-Furthermore, there is an Investment Tax Credit that offers 10%-30% on renewable energy installment costs.
+Renewable energy tax credits are available for certified ENERGY STAR fuel cells, small wind turbines, solar panels, geothermal heat pumps, and more, thanks to the Consolidated Appropriations Act of 2021.
+The Investment Tax Credit offers 10%-30% on renewable energy installment costs.
 Eligible builders and owners can apply for either residential or commercial properties.

 Read on about programs supporting electrification in our article on Santa Barbara’s natural gas ban.